SAP-samples/teched2024-DA180/exercises/ex07/README.md

 3. Click ***New Graphical View***.
 <br>![](images/00_00_0071.png)

-4. On the left-hand side you can decide between:<br><ul><li>Repository: Here you have access to the local tables (imported data), views, Intelligent Lookups and Shared Objects.</li><li>Sources: Here you have access to tables and views from your connections.</li></ul>
+4. On the left-hand side you can decide between:<br><ul><li>Repository: Here you have access to the local tables (imported data), views, Intelligent Lookups and Shared Objects.</li><li>Sources: Here you have access to the respectie objects from your connections.</li></ul>

 5. Ensure you select the option ***Repository***.
 6. Open the folder ***TECHED2024-DA180***.